smings/last-email-address-validator/README.txt

 After all - all the above tests just verify the email address's correctness and deliverability, but it doesn't prove that the person in front of the computer entering the email address has access to it.

 This check is part of the LEAV pro version.
 LEAV's pro version verifies that the person in front of the computer (or on his mobile device) has actual access to the email address.
-By connecting the email address with the person interacting with your WordPress, we can reduce the amount of SPAM even further.
+By connecting the email address with the person interacting with your WordPress, you can reduce the amount of SPAM even further.

 But even after all this, you'll probably be bothered every now and then.
-But you'll save a ton of your precious lifetime with the above checks.
+But you'll save a ton of your precious lifetime with the above checks provided by LEAV.

 ## Origins ##
-The inspiration for this plugin stem.s from the plugin [wp-mail-validator](https://wordpress.org/plugins/wp-mail-validator/) Since this plugin only supported the standard WordPress registration, comments and Trackbacks/Pingbacks, we took the code and then extended it to work with [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) as well as [WooCommerce](https://wordpress.org/plugins/woocommerce/).
-The original code was not following best practices at all and threw deprecation warnings.
+The inspiration for this plugin stem.s from the plugin [wp-mail-validator](https://wordpress.org/plugins/wp-mail-validator/).
+Since this plugin only supported the standard WordPress registration, comments and Trackbacks/Pingbacks, we took the code and then extended it to work with [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) as well as [WooCommerce](https://wordpress.org/plugins/woocommerce/).
+The original code was not following best practices and had some other shortcomings.
 So with version 1.3.0 we decided to completely rewrite everything and did a major code refactoring.
-This allowed us to have a solid foundation for a lot of more supported plugins to come.
+This allowed us to have a solid foundation for a lot of more supported WordPress plugins to come.

-If you need `Last-Email-Address-Validator` to integrate with a plugin you use, feel free to contact us at [leav-feature-requests@smings.com](mailto:leav-feature-requests).
+If you need "LEAV - Last-Email-Address-Validator" to integrate with a plugin you use, feel free to contact us at [leav@smings.com](mailto:leav@smings.com) for feature requests.

 = Installation =